This is the Moulin Rouge Show in Paris

 If you prefer to dine out, there are a variety of dining options in the surrounding area close to the Moulin Rouge.
 Restaurants in the area serve between 19:00 and 22:00, so whichever pass you go to, you should always dine before then.

-Book tickets to the Moulin Rouge with dinner and transportation
+Book Moulin Rouge tickets with dinner

 Why do we recommend this show?